 The Lowdown: This ice cream from Low Carb Sisters creates a rich flavor with frozen strawberries, heavy whipping cream, and vanilla extract.
 A pinch of sea salt balances out the sweeteners, too.

-Quick Tip: "The hot custard will help defrost the frozen strawberries," Laura says.
-"The frozen strawberries will also cool the custard, so an ice bath is not needed, unless you are substituting fresh strawberries."
+Quick Tip: "The hot custard will help defrost the frozen strawberries," blogger Laura Mack says.
+"The frozen strawberries will also cool the custard, so an ice bath is not needed unless you are substituting fresh strawberries."

 Chocolate Ice Cream